Nguyen-Hoa/gpgpusim-notes/Hoa-Notes_GPGPU-Sim.md

 ## Software
 The two main programs, cuda-sim and gpgpu-sim, provide functional and performance (execution) simulations respectively.
 The functional simulation interprets binaries (PTX instructions) compiled by NVCC, and executes them functionally.
 The performance simulation executes instructions based on the state of the functional simulation.

-The SIMT core cluster class, *simt_core_cluster*, contains an array of SIMT Core classes, *shader_core_ctx*.
-The cluster's responsibility is to inject packets (block?) containing instructions to each SIMT core's I-Cache and invoking execution in round-robin order via each core's *cycle()* function.
+The SIMT core cluster class, *simt_core_cluster*, contains an array of SIMT Core objects, *shader_core_ctx*.
+The cluster's responsibility is to inject packets (thread block?) containing instructions to each SIMT core's I-Cache and invoking execution in round-robin order via each core's *cycle()* function.

 The class representing a SIMT core is *shader_core_ctx*.
 This class provides the implementation for the simulated architecture pipeline (fetch(), decode(), issue(), etc.).
 It contains a member variable *m_thread* which is an array of *ptx_thread_info*, representing all the active threads of the simulated SIMT core.

-The I-Cache stores a array of *shd_warp_t* objects, which contains a set of *ibuffer_entry* objects.
+The I-Cache stores an array of *shd_warp_t* objects, which contains a set of *ibuffer_entry* objects.
 The I-Buffer, represented by *m_ibuffer*, stores *ibuffer_entry* objects.

 The fetch() function of a *shader_core_ctx* class grabs *shd_warp_t* objects stored in the I-Cache.
 Once an entry is decoded, it stores a pointer to a *warp_inst_t* object.